soniah/blog/content/posts/2011-06-22-git-hooks-prepare-commit-msg.md

     fi
 done</pre>

 There's only one disadvantage to doing this.
 Usually, you can just exit without saving the commit message and git will cancel the commit.
-But because the script modifies the message, there's no nice way of telling git you want to back out (unless someone can tell me how&#8230;).
+But because the script modifies the message, there's no nice way of telling git you want to back out (unless someone can tell me how.).
 I get around this by saving the message and doing a **git reset --soft HEAD^** at the command line.